Skip to main content

 Run the activity

-2. Explain that the person or people leading the game will demonstrate some of the signals marshallers use to guide aircraft on the ground.
+3. The person leading the game will demonstrate some of the signals marshallers use to guide aircraft on the ground, everyone else will copy them.

-1. Demonstrate some common marshalling signals and have everyone copy them.
-If you’ve got lots of people who know this already, just do a quick recap.
+4. If you’ve got lots of people who know this already, just do a quick recap.
 If lots of your group are new to marshalling signals, spend 10 minutes or more demonstrating and practising.
+You could also do this in small groups or pairs, if you have enough experts.

 Reflection